ls1intum/Artemis/docs/user/exercises/programming-exercise-setup.rst

     - **Release Date:** Release date of the exercise.
 Students will only be able to participate in the exercise after this date.
     - **Automatic Tests:** Every commit of a participant triggers the execution of the tests in the **Test** repository.
-      Exempt are tests, which are specified to run after the due date.
+      Excluded are tests, which are specified to run after the due date.
 This is only possible if **Run Tests once after Due Date:** has been activated.
       The tests that only run after the due date are chosen in the :ref:`grading configuration <configure_grading>`.
     - **Due Date:** The deadline for the exercise.
 Commits made after this date are not graded.